ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 ### FreeBSD via ports

-Installing Geth using ports, simpyl requires navigating to the `net-p2p/go-ethereum` ports directory and running `make install` as root:
+Installing Geth using ports, simply requires navigating to the `net-p2p/go-ethereum` ports directory and running `make install` as root:

 <br>
 ```shell